Brandonkhumalo/ai-scalp/replit.md

 **Core Services:**
 - **AI Trading Engine:** Executes trades based on ML predictions (≥65% confidence required) and technical indicators (RSI, MACD, Bollinger Bands).
 It includes advanced logic for RSI override, smart position sizing to manage concentration risk (25% max concentration), 1.5% profit target scalping, 2% stop-loss, and multi-timeframe trend detection filters (FINAL GUARD at ≥60% trend confidence) to prevent trades against strong market trends.
 - **Machine Learning Service:** Employs a Random Forest classifier with 38 features, focusing on learning from loss patterns, drawdown detection, and volatility recognition.
-It supports automatic retraining on ALL closed trades, versioned model storage, and can operate in a bootstrap mode using only technical analysis if no ML model is available.
+Retraining is now manual-only via the dashboard "Train ML" button (automatic 24-hour retraining has been disabled).
+It supports versioned model storage and can operate in a bootstrap mode using only technical analysis if no ML model is available.
 Current model version 4.1 trained on 374 trades with 90% profitable ratio.
 - **Market Data Service:** Gathers real-time and historical market data from Alpaca Market Data API v2 (primary) and Yahoo Finance (fallback), with thread-safe caching and rate limit handling.
 - **Alpaca Account Service:** Manages account balance and positions with intelligent caching and request deduplication.
 - **Autonomous Agent Service:** Operates 24/7 during US market hours, performing per-user reconciliation and supporting multi-timezone market hours tracking.